endless-sky/rfcs/rfcs/0004-categorized-attributes.md

 A parser MUST support parsing from a ship, outfit or weapon definition.
 It MUST support parsing attributes from `attribute` nodes containing mixed _new-form_ and _old-form_ _categorized attributes_.
 A parser MUST support all _old-form_ and _new-form_ attribute definitions.
 A parser MAY provide feedback about unsupported attributes.

 A parser SHALL provide feedback about unsupported value tokens.
 It MUST support a value token for the _effect_ node, implying the _default modifier_.
 It MAY support values for _category_ keywords directly, implying a default _effect_.
 (This _effect_ SHOULD be different for every _category_.)
 A parser SHALL support applicable _category_, _effect_ and _modifier_ nodes without a value, assuming a default value of 1.
-This behaviour SHALL NOT be conditional on the presence of child nodes.
+This behaviour MUST NOT be conditional on the presence of child nodes.

 A parser MUST abstract the presence of _old-form_ _categorized attributes_ from the engine.